-- Derek Price/Rod Webster Prize, Recognizing outstanding articles published in Isis (deadline is 1 April)
+- Derek Price/Rod Webster Prize, recognizing outstanding articles published in Isis

-- Joseph H. Hazen Education Prize, Promoting exemplary teaching and educational service (deadline is 1 April)
+- Joseph H. Hazen Education Prize, promoting exemplary teaching and educational service

-- Margaret W. Rossiter History of Women in Science Prize, Highlighting the role of women in science (nominate an article in even-numbered years or a book in odd-numbered years, deadline is 1 April)
+- Margaret W. Rossiter History of Women in Science Prize, highlighting the role of women in science (nominate an article in even-numbered years or a book in odd-numbered years)

-- Watson Davis and Helen Miles Davis Prize, The best books for general readers (deadline is 1 April)
+- Watson Davis and Helen Miles Davis Prize, recognizing the best books for general readers

-- Nathan Reingold Prize (formerly the Henry and Ida Schuman Prize), Crediting standout work by graduate students (deadline is 1 June)
+- Nathan Reingold Prize (formerly the Henry and Ida Schuman Prize), crediting standout work by graduate students (deadline is 26 June 2020)

-- Suzanne J. Levinson Prize, Highlighting a book in the history of life sciences and natural history, awarded biennially (deadline is 1 April)
+- Suzanne J. Levinson Prize, highlighting a book in the history of life sciences and natural history, awarded biennially (only awarded on even-numbered years)

 The Sarton Memorial Lecture is presented at the annual meeting of the American Association for the Advancement of Science (AAAS).